Connect with others who understand.

 • Blankets

-It’s hard to completely avoid getting chilled outside in cold weather, so plan ahead to warm up as quickly as possible when you get home.
+Even with precautions, you can get chilled outside in cold weather.
+Plan ahead to warm up as quickly as possible when you get home.
 Take steps such as the following:

 • Keep cozy slippers by the door so you can immediately change out of your cold outdoor footwear.

-• Prepare a hot drink and pour it into a thermos so you can start sipping as soon as you get inside.
+• Prepare a hot drink ahead of time and pour it into a thermos so you can start sipping as soon as you get inside.

 • Place a blanket in a comfortable spot so you can quickly curl up and cover your entire body.